bauwenst/TkTkT/README.md

   to integers.
 That should be done by a separate object, the `Vocab`.
 - Preprocessors should not (only) be regular expressions.
 They should be chains of Python code.
 - Spaces should not be treated as word boundaries.
-If a word does not have a "prefix space", e.g. because it is the start of the sentence or because it is preceded by a punctuation mark, it should _still_ receive a boundary character, and the user should be able to decide if that boundary comes at the start or the end of the word.
+If a word does not have a "prefix space", e.g. because it is the start of the sentence or because it is preceded by a punctuation mark, it should _still_ receive a boundary character, and the developer should be able to decide if that boundary comes at the start or the end of the word.
 - Special tokens (`CLS`, `SEP`, `BOS`, ...) should not have a string representation (`"[CLS]", "[SEP]", "<s>", ...`), or at least they should not be in the vocabulary, or at least they should not be used by the tokeniser.
 All of these are violated by HuggingFace `transformers` (see the bottom of this README).